NewsArizona News

 “We encourage them to call their utility,” she said.
 “The utilities each have different programs to help people with their bills.”

-APS just this month announced it providing another $2 million in funding for crisis assistance programs at Wildfire, Chicanos Por La Causa and Maricopa County Human Services.
+APS previously announced it was providing another $2 million in funding for crisis assistance programs at Wildfire, Chicanos Por La Causa and Maricopa County Human Services.
 The money will help about 3,200 people with up to $1,000 in funds for energy bills.

 Brown said consumers can also reach out to Wildfire.